 As banks dangle their feet in the murky waters of machine learning and spend big money recruiting artificial intelligence professionals for what have so far been uncertain returns, they may want to spare a thought for Google.
-The tech company has just published accounts for DeepMind Technologies Limited, the British-based artificial intelligence company it founded in September 2010.
-The results show just how costly investing in artificial intelligence can be.
+The tech company has just published 2018 results for DeepMind Technologies Limited, the British-based artificial intelligence company it bought in 2014.
+The results show just how costly hiring artificial intelligence expertise can be.

-For the year ending in December 2017, DeepMind's UK wage bill amounted to £201m, up from £105m the previous year.
-It was largely thanks to this that the company made an operating loss of £279m (up from £124m one year earlier).
+For the year ending in December 2018, DeepMind's UK wage bill (including pensions and travel costs) amounted to £400m, up from £200m in 2017 and £105m the year before that.
+Pay is basically doubling every year.
+And it's largely thanks to this that the company made an operating loss of £470m last year.
 Painful.

-A lack of revenues and the high cost of hires isn't dissuading DeepMind from expanding further in the UK: the company currently has around 30 vacancies in London.
-If banks - who are also after deep learning talent - want to compete, they may need to raise their game.
+The lack of revenues and the high cost of hires isn't dissuading DeepMind from expanding further in the UK: the company currently has around 55 vacancies in London.
+If banks - which are also after deep learning talent - want to compete, they may need to raise their game.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: firstname.lastname@example.org in the first instance.
 Whatsapp/Signal/Telegram also available.